Operation Custom Tailor

-Operation Custom Tailor was an American cruiser and destroyer strike force that conducted a raid on Haiphong, North Vietnam, in 10 May 1972.
+Operation Custom Tailor was an American cruiser and destroyer strike force that conducted a raid on Haiphong, North Vietnam, on 10 May 1972.
 It was a history-making strike that involved the most formidable cruiser/destroyer fleet in the Western Pacific since World War II.
 During the strike, military targets within four miles of Haiphong were hit and enemy opposition was heavy.

 Operation

 The Meritorious Unit Commendation was awarded to the crew of USS Hanson.